-852/2004 states that all organisations dealing with food must be registered as a food business operator.
+852/2004 states that all organisations dealing with food must be registered as a food business operator32.
 Hence the demands listed above needs to be met.
-There is a flexibility provided to adapt the above criteria to the size and the nature of the food business (Laid down in Art 5(2)(g), 5(4)(a) and 5(5)) and further clarified in
+There is a flexibility provided to adapt the above criteria to the size and the nature of the food business (Laid down in Art 5(2)(g), 5(4)(a) and 5(5)) and further clarified in Recital 15 of the Regulation and in the guidance documents, adopted and published by the Commission in 201633 and 201734.

-&lt;sup>31 Hazard Analysis and Critical Control Point (HACCP) is a practical system developed to help food business operators control hazards in food and provides procedures to make sure that the produced food is safe to consume (European Commission, 2005).
+31 Hazard Analysis and Critical Control Point (HACCP) is a practical system developed to help food business operators control hazards in food and provides procedures to make sure that the produced food is safe to consume (European Commission, 2005).

-&lt;sup>32 Food operator is defined in Regulation 178/2002 as "any undertaking, whether for profit or not and whether public or private, carrying out any of the activities related to any stage of production, processing and distribution of food;"
+$^{^{32}}$ Food operator is defined in Regulation 178/2002 as "any undertaking, whether for profit or not and whether public or private, carrying out any of the activities related to any stage of production, processing and distribution of food;"